 The Bride: Sheryl Sandberg, 52

-The Meta COO, who announced in June she was stepping down from the role after 14 years, married Tom Bernthal, the founder of consulting firm Kelton Global, at Trail Creek Ranch, Jackson, Wyoming last week.
+The Meta COO, who announced in June she was stepping down from the role after 14 years, married Tom Bernthal, the founder of consulting firm Kelton Global, at Trail Creek Ranch, Jackson, Wyoming.
 This was a poignant wedding, given both bride and groom had experienced loss.
 Sandberg’s first husband, Dave Goldberg, died suddenly in 2015, while Bernthal shares three children with his ex-wife.
 Sandberg said of their wedding, “I want people to see there’s love after loss, love for us after death, love for us after divorce.”
 Integral to the celebrations were Sandberg and Bernthal’s five children.

 Though it was a traditional Jewish ceremony there were many Western touches to the celebration, a nod to Bernthal’s love of country music.
 “Dive bars, country music – this is all a new part of my life, but I love it,” Sandberg told People magazine.
 Having got engaged on a ranch in Jackson, the couple now live there.